kauefraga/anime-list-python/README.md

   - `find`: search for an anime with a title and return it with a url
     - `find --all`: return a list of nice websites
   - `save`: save the whole database into a csv file
+  - `status`: list the available and unavailable websites for watching anime

 ## ⬇️ How to install and use it